lansalot/FreeRTK/tractor.md

 ![Fendt](fendt.png)

 On FJ Dynamics, it's in the settings, (again, had to blank out the information).
-Here, you put in the IP for rtk2go.com and port, then press "Get Source", it will list all the mount points at rtk2go, pick yours and you're away.
+Here, you put in "rtk2go.com" and port 2101, then press "Get Source", it will list all the mount points at rtk2go, pick yours and you're away.
 Fill in your email address for account, and again, password can be anything you like!

 ![FJ Dynamics](fjd.png)